-- Repairing any extra kitchen units you have installed - Repairing or replacing handles, catches or knobs on kitchen units - Installing any washing machines, dishwashers or tumble driers, including the supply pipes and vents if not already provided.
-See Advice below - Clearing any blockages in your washing machine or dishwasher - Fitting pipe work for the supply of water to dishwashers and washing machines, and fitting vents for tumble driers, if not already provided.
+- Repairing any extra kitchen units you have installed - Repairing or replacing handles, catches or knobs on kitchen units - Installing any washing machines, dishwashers or tumble driers, including the wates, supply pipes and vents if not already provided.
+See 'Advice' below - Clearing any blockages in your washing machine or dishwasher - Fitting pipe work for the supply of water to dishwashers and washing machines, and fitting vents for tumble driers, if not already provided.

-- If you, a member or your family or a visitor cause damage and we have to repair it, you will have to pay for the cost of the repair - If we have to replace kitchen units or parts, such as the worktop, drawer or door, or wall tiles, we will try to match the colour, but this may not be possible. - If you install a washing machine, dishwasher or tumble drier, you are responsible for any water supply, waste or vent connections that you have fitted to them and for clearing any blockages.
+- Do not paint your kitchen units - If you, a member or your family or a visitor cause damage and we have to repair it, you wil have to pay for the cost of the repair - If we have to replace kitchen units or parts, such as the worktop, drawer or door, or wall tiles, we will try to match the colour, but this may not be possible. - If you install a washing machine, dishwasher or tumble drier, you are responsible for any water supply, waste or vent connections that you have fitted to them and for clearing any blockages.